avocode/react-shortcuts/README.md

 #### 2. **Define application shortcuts**

-Create a new JS, Coffee, JSON or CSON file whether you want (probably in your project root).
-And define your shortcuts for your React component.
+Create a new JS, Coffee, JSON or CSON file wherever you want (which probably is your project root).
+And define the shortcuts for your React component.

 **Keymap definition**